North Indian culture

-The term North Indian Culture officially describes the cultural heritage of the eight North Indian states of Punjab, Uttarakhand, Jammu & Kashmir, Chandigarh (Union Territory), Haryana, Delhi, Himachal Pradesh, Rajasthan and Uttar Pradesh (which itself means "Northern State").
-Other states which are not formally part of North India, but which are traditionally — culturally and linguistically — seen to be so are Gujarat, Jharkhand, Madhya Pradesh, Maharashtra and Bihar.
-North Indian culture reflects the diversity of traditions and customs of the vast region it encompasses.
-North Indian Culture is mainly in sanatana traditions and customs, with the assimilation of — and impact from — other cultures over long periods of history.
-North Indian culture reflects the diversity of traditions and customs of the vast region it encompasses.

-Culture

-Traditional clothing
+The culture of North India encompasses North Indian classical music or Hindustani music, the Indian classical dance of kathak and other folk dances, traditional North Indian clothing, North Indian architecture and North Indian cuisine among other aspects.

+Clothing

-Women traditionally wear salwar kameez, gagra choli, sari and phiran.
+Women traditionally wear shalwar kameez, ghagra choli, sari and pheran.
 Dupatta is worn to complete the outfit.
 Men traditionally wear kurta, achkan, kameez and sherwani for upper garment, lower garment includes dhoti, churidar, and shalwar.
 Pagri is usually worn around the head to complete the outfit, especially in rural areas.
-In states like Uttarakhand and Himachal pradesh, women usually wear ghaghra and a full sleeved blouse or kurta salwar adorning a coat and an orni (headscarf).
+In states like Uttarakhand and Himachal Pradesh, women usually wear ghaghra and a full sleeved blouse or kurta salwar adorning a coat and an orni (headscarf).
 The men usually wear kurta and pants or shirt) coat with a Himachali cap.
-In the states of Punjab, Jammu and Kashmir, Himachal Pradesh and Haryana, traditional dress is Kameez Shalwar.
+In the states of Punjab, Jammu and Kashmir, Himachal Pradesh and Haryana, the traditional dress is shalwar kameez.
 In the states of Rajasthan, Uttar Pradesh, and southern Haryana, it is ghagra choli.
 Pagri is worn in various region styles and is the symbol which shows one's status and the respect in which one is held.
 In urban centres and as well as rural areas western influence can easily be seen nowadays.